 Mapping associated with the Fort Belvoir INRMP, shown in Figure 3-6, indicates there is an approximately 0.45-acre area of potentially suitable habitat for small-whorled pogonia within the southwest portion of the Proposed Action study area.
-This portion of the study area supports a vegetative community that has experienced much less disturbance compared to the remainder of the proposed study area.
+This portion of the study area supports a vegetative community that has experienced less disturbance compared to the remainder of the proposed study area.
+However, no small-whorled pogonia have been documented within the study area and an updated IPaC screening dated July 26, 2021 indicates no potential habitat for the small-whorled pogonia.